 Several parents have asked how to talk to children about the protests and the death of George Floyd.
 In the list below, we offer videos, articles, and books that might be a starting place.
 We have intentionally tried to include as many resources created by persons of color as possible.

 Admittedly, this list is imperfect.
 Conversations about race are often difficult and never perfect.
 However, informed by our faith, we must commit to trying, not only for the children entrusted to us as parents but for all God’s children.

 When we share the Bible with children in chapel, we often ask “what does this tell us about what is important to God?”
 They reply “freedom” when we talk about Moses leading the people out of slavery in Egypt.
 They reply “caring for people we are not supposed to like,” when we hear the story of the good Samaritan.
 Other parables, like the parable of the mustard seed, help us to imagine God’s kingdom, a place where all God’s creatures find shelter and life.

 Over and over, the Bible reminds us that life is sacred.
 At Kenilworth Union, we are guided by the Greatest Commandment and Micah 6:8 as we love God and love neighbor, do justice, love kindness, and walk humbly with God.

-Please watch this update from Bill Evertsberg, or gather in prayer, or participate in an opportunity for parents to be in conversation with one another about hard topics.
+Please watch this update from Bill Evertsberg, or participate in an opportunity for parents to be in conversation with one another about hard topics.
 If you haven’t yet, watch Jo Forrest’s sermon.